Fang Zhouzi

-Fang Shimin (方是民 (Png Sī-bîn)), better known by his pen name Fang Zhouzi (方舟子 (Png Chiu-chú, Fāng Zhōuzǐ); born 28 September 1967), is a Chinese popular science writer who is primarily known for his campaign against pseudoscience and fraud in China.
-President and co-director of New Threads (新语丝 (新語絲, Sin-gí-si)), a publication and website that promotes Chinese culture to the general public, Fang's aggressive campaign against allegations of academic fraud has been hotly debated; while Fang's works have appeared in many Chinese publications, various Chinese scholars have accused him of vigilantism and of using populist rhetoric in academic research.
+Fang Shimin (方是民 (Png Sī-bîn)), better known by his pen name Fang Zhouzi (方舟子 (Png Chiu-chú, Fāng Zhōuzǐ); born 28 September 1967), is a Chinese popular science writer and co-founder of New Threads (新语丝 (新語絲, Sin-gí-si)), a popular science publication and website.
+Fang is known for his campaigns against pseudoscience and fraud in China, which have led to high-profile feuds with figures such as Han Han and Luo Yonghao and have also drawn accusations of vigilantism and populism.
+After criticizing Zhou Xiaoping in 2014 and subsequently being blacklisted by the Chinese government, Fang has lived in the United States.

 Biography

 Fang Zhouzi (real name Fang Shimin) was born in Zhangzhou, Fujian, China, in September 1967.
 Fang stated that his pen name, "Fang Zhouzi", is derived from a classical Chinese expression for "two ships sailing together"; in his case, the two ships stand for science and literature.
 Fang graduated from University of Science and Technology of China in 1990 and enrolled in Michigan State University, where he obtained a Ph.D. in biochemistry in 1995.
 Fang then worked at various institutions as a postdoctoral researcher in molecular genetics.

 In the summer of 2010, after Fang questioned the efficacy of his surgical procedure and the accuracy of his curriculum vitae, urologist Xiao Chuanguo hired thugs to assault Fang in Beijing.
 Fang escaped with only minor cuts and bruises, but believed it was an attempt to kill him.
 Xiao had sued Fang for libel five times in the past five years, winning one case, losing two and two further being undecided.
 The dispute between Fang and Xiao dated to the founding of the New Threads website, when Fang had used the website to question the accuracy of Xiao's application to the Chinese Academy of Sciences.

 Fang is married to Liu Juhua, a senior reporter at the state-controlled Xinhua News Agency.
 Fang is a permanent resident of the United States.
 When in the United States, he lives in San Diego.